danReynolds/loon/README.md

   users.json
 ```

-If documents need to be stored in different files based on their data, then a `FilePersistor.keyBuilder` can be used:
+If documents need to be stored in different files based on their data, then a `Persistor.keyBuilder` can be used:

 ```dart
 class UserModel {